tlswg/tls13-spec/draft-ietf-tls-tls13.md

-Note: because sequence numbers continue to increment between the initial (early) application data and the application data sent after the handshake has complete, an attacker cannot remove early application data messages.
+Note: because sequence numbers continue to increment between the initial (early) application data and the application data sent after the handshake has completed, an attacker cannot remove early application data messages.

 IMPORTANT NOTE: The security properties for 0-RTT data (regardless of